Benefits and Revenue from the Industry

 The oil and natural gas industry does more than meet the energy needs of society.
 It creates opportunity.
 It generates employment, boosts local businesses, drives crucial research and development, and promotes education and training, while generating and maintaining sustainable infrastructure.

-- Cumulative expenditures by Atlantic Canadian industry since 1996 total more than $39 billion.
+- Cumulative expenditures by the producing sector in Atlantic Canada from 1996 to 2016 total more than $63 billion.

 Offshore operators pay royalties and taxes to the provincial government in the province in which they operate.
 These payments directly support provincial government programs, and contribute to crucial services and infrastructure such as transportation, education and health care.